Pakistan at the Men's T20 World Cup

 The Pakistan national cricket team is one of the full members of the International Cricket Council (ICC).
-The team has qualified for all the nine editions of the tournament, and were the champions of the second edition of the T20 World Cup in 2009, after defeating Sri Lanka in the final.
+The team has qualified for all ten editions of the tournament, and were the champions of the second edition of the T20 World Cup in 2009, after defeating Sri Lanka in the final.
 Besides this victory, they have been the runners-up twice in 2007 and 2022, losing to India and England respectively.
 Pakistan have reached the semifinals in 2010, 2012 and 2021.